-Just like how we appreciate Nike's when running on concrete, large scale walkers benefit from shock-absorbing feet.
-By increasing the spring's travel, shock-absorbing feet can also increase the percentage of ground-contact of each leg, which can smooth the gaits of high-stepping walkers like TrotBot and Strider.
-And of course, this can create new problems to be solved!
+Like how we appreciate Nike's when running on concrete, large-scale walkers benefit from shock-absorbing feet.
+By increasing the spring's travel, shock-absorbing feet may also be able to smooth the gaits of high-stepping walkers like TrotBot and Strider.
+And of course this would create new problems to be solved!

 First, here's the Mondo Spider's feet in action, which provide some shock absorption, and they also slide on the smooth concrete, which helps with turning and with smoothing Klann's speed:

 It walks amazingly fluidly considering how Klann's foot-path comes to a stop at each end, and the springs probably smooth the transition between feet somewhat: